 Prerequisite(s): MOS 2310A/B and MOS 3360A/B and enrolment in 3rd or 4th year of BMOS or Music Administrative Studies (MAS).

-1.4 Accessibility:
+1.2 Accessibility:

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.
-Please contact the course instructor if you require material in an alternate format or if you require any other arrangements to make this course more accessible to you.
-You may also wish to contact Services for Students with Disabilities (SSD) at 519-661-2147 for any specific question regarding an accommodation.